Level4-OS running · 9 live subsystems

 Scripts, automations, MCPs, custom GPTs.
 Real productivity, but fragile and scattered.

-Memory, rules, capability registry, scheduled tasks, safety constraints — running as one system.
+Memory, rules, capability registry, scheduled tasks, safety constraints, all running as one system.
 AI is a teammate with context, not a tool you launch.

 Core beliefs